Check whether the current section of content should be shown based on Advanced Settings in the Elementor editor.

 - Action hooks allow you to run new custom code at pre-defined locations.

-- Filter hooks allow you change or extend existing code by modifying the data and returning it back to the software.
+- Filter hooks allow you to change or extend existing code by modifying the data and returning it back to the software.

 Click here to browse the full database of action and filter hooks available in Paid Memberships Pro.
 For help extending our Add Ons, refer to the individual Add On's documentation page for a list of available hooks.